gityopie/odoo-addons/web_google_maps/README.md

     </map>

-## New widget (`gplaces_address_form`)
+# New widget `"gplaces_address_autocomplete"`

-Basically this new widget will integrate another cool feature of Google Maps which is "Place Autocomplete Address Form" (go and visit this [site](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-addressform) if you don't know yet how this cool feature work)
+New widget to integrate [Place Autocomplete Address Form](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-addressform) in Odoo.
 The widget has four options that can be modify:
  - `component_form`
  - `fillfields`
  - `lat`
  - `lng`

-### Component form (`component_form`)
+### Component form `component_form`
 Is an option used to modify which value you want to take from an objects returned by the geocoder.
 Full documentation about Google component types can be found [here](https://developers.google.com/maps/documentation/geocoding/intro#Types)

-By default this option are configured like following value:
+By default this option are configured like the following value
 >
     {
         'street_number': 'long_name',